-Proudly serving southeastern North and South Carolina since 2004.
+Proudly serving southeastern North Carolina

 A SUCCESSFUL COATING ALWAYS BEGINS WITH THE CONCRETE PREPARATION!

 Proper installation of floor coatings requires knowledge of surface preparation and application methods.
 I have perfected the necessary techniques over the years in order to provide my customers with a high quality product that they'll be happy with for years to come.

 A Cape Fear Garage Coating floor literally starts from the ground up - I diamond grind your concrete, seal your concrete, lay down a hybrid epoxy polymer and disperse vinyl chips as your base.
 The tops coats of polyurea or aspartic finish are applied and a non-skid agent is added where needed.

 Step 1: Diamond grind the concrete on the existing garage floor to roughen up the surface.
 The grinder is equipped with a vacuum system to help eliminate dust.
 This will remove any existing coatings and surface imperfections to allow the coatings to penetrate into the concrete.
 Proper surface preparation ensures the best concrete coating and adhesion possible.

 Step 2: Fill In the cracks and divots with a polymer resin.
 This gives your garage floor he smoothest appearance possible.

 Step 3: The vapor barrier epoxy base coat is applied, then vinyl decorative flakes (in your choice of color) are dispersed into the base coat.
 The base coat needs approximately 5 to 7 hours to cure, after which time the excess flake is swept, shaved and then vacuumed.